-The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 30-person staff team.
-Our staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
-On average, the staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.
+The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 40-person staff team.
+Our volunteer staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
+On average, the volunteer staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.

-Assistant Director of Staffing
+Co-Assistant Director of Staff

-Assistant Director of Operations
+Co-Assistant Director of Staff

 Assistant Director of Programming